Skip to main content

 If the cruise ship is not sold out, cruise lines may decide to upgrade either its most loyal guests or new cruisers to the line for free.
 The cruise line hopes that the upgrade hooks you on the larger cabin, so you book a pricier room on your next cruise.
 Or, perhaps they’re betting on the upgrade convincing a first-timer to sail with that line again.

-The only thing you can do to increase your chances of this kind of upgrade is to book sailings for special occasions, mark that in your reservation, and sail with the same cruise line over and over.
+The only thing you can do to increase your chances of this kind of upgrade is book sailings for special occasions, mark that in your reservation, and sail with the same cruise line repeatedly.

 10. Ask for an upgrade onboard